Telltale Signs of Opiate Addiction

 Treatment for Opiate Addiction

 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
 Absolute Awakenings is committed to providing long-lasting recovery for those who are suffering.
 We know that recovery is not a one size fits all approach, so we tailor our treatment to provide a unique experience for each individual.
-What are you waiting for?
+So what are you waiting for?
 Let us help you get on the road to recovery today!

 - Cohen B, Ruth LJ, Preuss CV.
 Opioid Analgesics.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 16, 2023. http://www.ncbi.nlm.nih.gov/books/NBK459161/

 - Pilozzi A, Carro C, Huang X. Roles of β-Endorphin in Stress, Behavior, Neuroinflammation, and Brain Energy Metabolism.
 Int J Mol Sci.
 2020;22(1):338. doi:10.3390/ijms22010338

 - Recovery Is Possible | Rx Awareness | CDC Injury Center.
 Published August 12, 2020.
 Accessed January 16, 2023. https://www.cdc.gov/rxawareness/treatment/index.html

 - Hartney E. The Symptoms Used to Diagnose Substance Use Disorders.
 Verywell Mind.
 Published August 25, 2022.
 Accessed January 16, 2023. https://www.verywellmind.com/dsm-5-criteria-for-substance-use-disorders-21926